imvbh/Python-MiniGames/README.md

 Usage:

-Run 'Guess The Number.py'.
+Run 'Guess The Number.py'. <br>
-Follow the on-screen instructions to guess the number.
+Follow the on-screen instructions to guess the number. <br>
 You'll receive hints to guide you.

 # Hangman